arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **PAT-D1:** Preview and delete the inactive fictional patient `PT26004`.
 2. **PAT-D2:** Insert a fictional temporary patient with number `PT-TEMP-01` and then delete it.
-3. **PAT-D3:** Start a transaction, delete all active patient rows, verify the temporary result, and roll back.

-> Production healthcare systems normally retain or archive patient records rather than physically deleting them.
-These deletions are strictly for SQL practice.

 ---